- 22

 - February

-If you have ever heard the phrase "the system passed OWASP" or "tested against the OWASP Top 10 standard" and wondered what it means, how it is tested, and how you can tell whether your system truly passes — this article explains everything in plain language, complete with a testing tools comparison table and criteria that every Thai organization should know.
+If you have ever heard terms like "OWASP-compliant system" or "tested against OWASP Top 10 standards" and wondered what it all means, how to test, and how to know if your system truly passes — this article explains everything in plain language, complete with testing tools and criteria that Thai organizations should know.

-OWASP (Open Worldwide Application Security Project) is a global non-profit organization founded in 2001 with the goal of improving software security worldwide.
-It produces guidelines, tools, and reference documents that are freely available to everyone.
+OWASP (Open Worldwide Application Security Project) is a global non-profit organization founded in 2001 with the mission to improve software security worldwide by providing free guidelines, tools, and reference documentation.

-OWASP Top 10 is a list of the 10 most common web application security risks — updated every 3-4 years, with the latest version being OWASP Top 10:2021.
+OWASP Top 10 is a list of the 10 most common security risks in web applications — updated every 3-4 years, with the latest version being OWASP Top 10:2021.

-- It is a reference standard recognized by regulators worldwide (including Thailand's ETDA and OCSC)
+- It is a reference standard accepted by regulatory bodies worldwide (including Thailand's ETDA and OCSC)

-- It forms the foundation of every Penetration Testing and Security Audit project
+- It serves as the foundation for Penetration Testing and Security Audits in every project

 - It covers vulnerabilities responsible for over 90% of hacking incidents

-- Thai government agencies and private enterprises increasingly require software vendors to pass OWASP Top 10 testing before project acceptance
+- Thai government and private organizations increasingly require system developers to pass OWASP Top 10 testing before project delivery

-Let us walk through each one with easy-to-understand examples:
+Let us understand each item with easy-to-follow examples:

 A01:2021 — Broken Access Control

-Users can access data or perform actions they are not authorized to.
-For example, a regular employee viewing executive salary data or modifying records that do not belong to them.
+Users can access data or perform actions they are not authorized for, such as regular employees viewing executive salaries or modifying data that does not belong to them.

 A02:2021 — Cryptographic Failures

-The system does not encrypt sensitive data or uses outdated encryption methods.
-For example, storing passwords in plain text, transmitting data over HTTP instead of HTTPS, or using algorithms that have already been cracked.
+The system fails to encrypt sensitive data or uses outdated encryption methods, such as storing passwords in plain text, transmitting data over HTTP instead of HTTPS, or using algorithms that have already been cracked.

 A03:2021 — Injection

-An attacker injects malicious commands into input fields that the system processes directly.
-This covers SQL Injection, XSS (Cross-Site Scripting), Command Injection, and LDAP Injection.
+Attackers inject malicious commands into input fields that the system processes directly, including SQL Injection, XSS (Cross-Site Scripting), Command Injection, and LDAP Injection.

 A04:2021 — Insecure Design

-Problems arising from system architecture that was not designed with security in mind from the start — different from implementation bugs because even if the code is 100% correct, a flawed design is still insecure.
+Problems arising from system architecture designed without security considerations from the start — different from implementation bugs because even with 100% correct code, an insecure design remains vulnerable.

-Example: A password reset system sends a link via email but has no expiration — the link works forever.
+Example: A password reset system sends a link via email but with no expiration — the link works forever.

 A05:2021 — Security Misconfiguration